Bishops Lodge: Residence of the Bishop of Riverina

 When the Lintons moved into the new and nearly finished Bishop's Lodge in September 1889, a substantial fence surrounded about eight acres, which comprised the home grounds.
 Here the ground was ploughed to a depth of 18 inches and four hundred trees, both fruit and ornamental, were planted over a three-month period that spring.
 A further thirteen acres of paddock lay immediately to the south.
-This was an area subject to flooding by the Bungah Creek, and the Bishop felt it would be exceedingly valuable for the cultivation of horse feed and fruit trees, if irrigated.
+This was an area subject to flooding by the Bungah Creek, and the bishop felt it would be exceedingly valuable for the cultivation of horse feed and fruit trees, if irrigated.
 It was separated from the Lodge by Moama Street, which is now the Sturt Highway.

 The early garden suffered two major setbacks.
 In November 1890 an extraordinary plague of locusts stripped the entire garden, eating all the vegetables and flowers and the leaves and young shoots of the fruit trees, in some cases ring-barking the stems.
-This was despite great efforts by Bishop Linton and all at hand to prevent damage by lighting fires and filling the garden with murky smoke and also beating around the garden with sacks.
-According to Bishop Linton every garden within a hundred-mile radius was equally attacked, only the older, more established gardens were better able to survive the locusts.
+This was despite great efforts by Linton and all at hand to prevent damage by lighting fires and filling the garden with murky smoke and also beating around the garden with sacks.
+According to Linton every garden within a hundred-mile radius was equally attacked, only the older, more established gardens were better able to survive the locusts.

 In October 1891 a flood inundated half of the home grounds, the river being twenty-five feet above the usual summer level.
 Some portions of the garden were four feet under water and many fruit trees were flooded for several weeks.
 The house remained four feet above the flood-water.
-Bishop Linton wrote that most of the Chinese market gardens around Hay were inundated and supplies had to be brought in from Sydney.
+Linton wrote that most of the Chinese market gardens around Hay were inundated and supplies had to be brought in from Sydney.
 The Bishop's Lodge vegetable gardens were better off than most, as the beds then currently in use were above flood level, however he did note that their strawberries, asparagus and rhubarb were out of sight and would probably perish.
 The flood-prone aspect of some of the grounds would explain the way in which the garden has developed.

 By the early 1890s Linton's diocese covered over a third of New South Wales but included few more than 20,000 Anglicans; many of the landholders were absentees or non-Anglicans while the mines at Broken Hill were attracting increasing numbers of Methodists.
-In an effort to make his diocese an effective unit of the Church, Bishop Linton had set up regular diocesan institutions.
+In an effort to make his diocese an effective unit of the Church, Linton had set up regular diocesan institutions.
 A Church Society was founded in 1885 to build up a central fund and promote the extension of work in the diocese.
 The first synod met in 1887 and by 1890 its constitution was in good order.
 He recruited new clergy, his staff of six in 1885 had by 1893 increased to eighteen.
 Churches were built and new parishes were formed and the diocese was enlarged by the accession of the township of Wilcannia from the Bathurst diocese.